 Image: Caroline Attwood on Unsplash

-You don’t need a lot of equipment to try healthier cooking at home.
+You don’t need a lot of equipment to try healthy cooking at home.
 You can make quite a bit with just a knife, cutting board, and a big pot or cast-iron pan.
 Check out these 5 kitchen basics and then add to your culinary supply as needed.
 Some people like to buy equipment like a slow cooker, blender or Instant Pot, while others prioritize baking sheets or loaf pans.

 Once you start cooking from scratch on a regular basis, what you need will become apparent.
 Not all tools need to be brand new, either – check out thrift stores, online classified sites like Craigslist, Facebook Marketplace or Kijiji, or even online ‘buy nothing’ groups for some unexpected goodies.